Huey Lewis and the News: American Psycho soundtrack

 The band is mentioned numerous times in Bret Easton Ellis's 1991 novel American Psycho, and its subsequent film adaptation.
 The chapter in the novel is entitled "Huey Lewis & the News", and consists of an extended essay about the band's recorded output and career.
 During the scene in the film where the main protagonist, Patrick Bateman, kills his colleague, Paul Allen, with an axe, Bateman plays the song "Hip to Be Square" and waxes lyrical about the band:

 "Do you like Huey Lewis & The News?
 Their early work was a little too 'new-wave' for my taste, but when 'Sports' came out in '83, I think they really came into their own – both commercially and artistically.
 The whole album has a clear, crisp sound, and a new sheen of consummate professionalism that really gives the songs a big boost.
 He's been compared to Elvis Costello, but I think Huey has a far more bitter, cynical sense of humor.
-In '87, Huey released this, 'Fore', their most accomplished album.
+In '87 [sic], Huey released this, Fore, their most accomplished album.
 I think their undisputed masterpiece is 'Hip to Be Square', a song so catchy most people probably don't listen to the lyrics – but they should!
 Because it's not just about the pleasures of conformity, and the importance of trends, it's also a personal statement about the band itself!"

 "Hip to Be Square" was initially intended to be on the soundtrack album, but was removed from the album due to lack of publishing rights.
 As a result, Koch Records were forced to recall and destroy approximately 100,000 copies of the album.
 Koch Records president Bob Frank said, "As a result of the violent nature of the film, Huey Lewis's management decided not to give the soundtrack clearance."
 Lewis's manager Bob Brown claimed that the musician had not seen the film and that "we knew nothing about a soundtrack album.
 They just went ahead and put the cut on there.
 I think what they're trying to do is drum up publicity for themselves."

 In April 2013, to mark the 30th anniversary of the band's album Sports, comedy video website Funny or Die created a parody of the axe murder scene featuring Huey Lewis as Patrick Bateman and "Weird Al" Yankovic (who parodied "I Want a New Drug" as "I Want a New Duck" years before) as Paul Allen.